Anthony Hunt

-Anthony James Hunt (22 June 1932 – 16 August 2022), familiarly known as Tony Hunt, was a British structural engineer of numerous world-renowned buildings, with a career spanning from the 1950s until his retirement in 2002.
+Anthony James Hunt (22 June 1932 – 16 August 2022), familiarly known as Tony Hunt, was a British structural engineer of numerous buildings, with a career spanning from the 1950s until his retirement in 2002.
 As a leading proponent of British High Tech architecture and with a strong interest in both engineering and industrial design, Hunt was a major player in creating the High Tech movement of Norman Foster and Richard Rogers.
 He formed Anthony Hunt Associates in 1962.
 He worked with Rogers and Foster on Reliance Controls building in Swindon (1966) which was the first building of the British High Tech architecture, or more generally the High Tech architecture style.
 He was also a structural engineer on the Waterloo International railway station in London (1993).

 Early life

 Hunt was the eldest child of a solicitor's clerk in Streatham Hill in London.
 He moved away from London with his mother and brother in order to avoid the Blitz, and finally settled in Farnborough, Hampshire.
 After leaving Salesian College at 16 he attended Northampton Polytechnic 1947 - 1948, but didn't complete the course.
 He then attended Westminster Technical College in London and studied civil engineering on a day release course.
 He first worked for Wheeler & Jupp, a small civil engineering firm in London, and later obtained a professional qualification in structural engineering.